 Community Garden – 5 gardeners had plots this last year.
 Thank you to the town Council for allowing us to move the garden east of town.
 Lisa Stout will open the garden for more participants in 2018.

 Art Show – Lisa Stout reported that the Art Show was well attended and that there were 25 participants with 59 entries.
 And brought in a profit of $57.56.
 Thank you to The Greentown Mini Mall for letting us have our event there and thank you to her committee Ronda Eldridge and Barbara Pence.

 Holiday Bazaar – Jodi Cecil, chairman, November 11 9 AM – 3 PM at the fairgrounds.

 Farmers Market – Racheal Parker sent in a report that they had 5 regular vendors and 2 part time vendors over the season.
 She is working to make it bigger and better next year.

 Community Rummage Sale Map – We are looking for someone to put together the 2018 rummage sale maps.

 With no other business, the meeting was adjourned at 8:20 PM.
-The next meeting will be Monday March 5, 2018 at 7:00 PM.
+Because of the weather and the Holidays, the next meeting will be Monday February 1, 2018 at 7:00 PM.